d-shap/bugzilla/README.md

 ===================
 Docker image for bugzilla web server.

+Container runs as non-root user.
+This user owns bugzilla process and owns bugzilla database.

+To run container next volumes should be mapped
+* folder for mysql database
+* folder for bugzilla data, such as local stored attachments (Big Files)
+* log folder

 Installation
 ------------
 Create user and group to own bugzilla files and to run docker container